turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 forceful decision.

-For a ***clerc*--trusted-opinion-leader** refinement, retain *clerc* as Benda's normative-vocational source term and trusted opinion leader as the project's functional receiving-field position.
-Test whether the relevant field actually refers judgment to the person and whether that overlap supplies privileged routing, translation, cascade, or institutionalization.
+For a ***clerc*--trusted-opinion-leader** refinement, retain *clerc* as Benda's normative-vocational source term.
+Use **trusted-opinion-leader function** for the project's canonical distributed receiving-field position and **trusted opinion leader** for its human person-in-role occupant.
+Treat repeater gain as its amplification dimension, dots only as notation in the semiconductor depiction, and first-officer mediation as one chief-facing expression rather than three further social roles.
+Keep the field-generating and directing function distinct, while allowing one occupant to carry both or distributed trusted carriers to participate jointly in field generation.
+Test whether the relevant field actually refers judgment to the person or authorized role and whether a *clerc* carrying the function supplies privileged routing, translation, cascade, or institutionalization.
 Do not infer that every *clerc* is influential, every trusted opinion leader is a Bendaian *clerc*, or either one is betrayed or captured.
 Covert trusted-opinion-leader capture remains a further causal diagnosis requiring provenance, dependency, coordination, concealment, or control.

 For a **Fraenkelian dual-state** refinement, preserve *Normenstaat*, *Maßnahmenstaat*, and *Doppelstaat* as Fraenkel's source terms.
 Do not translate